Teach Me Spanish: A Step-by-Step Guide for Beginners

 Spanish is relatively easy to learn, because once you’ve learned how to pronounce the letters, you can sound out any word.
-There are no complicated pronunciation rules, as there are in English.
+There are no complicated pronunciation rules, unlike in English.

 On top of that, Spanish is one of the most widely spoken languages in the world.

 Spanish also has a special place in my heart, being the first foreign language that I ever became fluent in.

 Starting a new language can be daunting, especially if it’s your first time trying it outside of a classroom environment.
 Where to begin?
 What’s the most important material to learn right away, and what can wait until later?

 Let’s take a look at what you should do in the first hour, first day, first week and first month of learning Spanish.

 Before we begin, you will need the following:

 - $10 – $20 per week to spend on language teachers

 To follow this guide, you’ll need to set aside around four hours each weekend (I recommend scheduling out Saturday mornings), plus around 45 minutes per day on weekdays.